swag-org/swagweb-rs/docs/user-stories/postware_simple.md

-The concept of postware is in ability to change response according to the provided context avoiding code duplicate.
+The concept of postware is the ability to modify the response according to the provided context, avoiding code duplication.

 ```python
 from swagweb_rs import App, Config